kubernetes-hy/kubernetes-hy.github.io/data/part-3/1-introduction-to-gke.md

 If the command does not work, you need to install _gke-gcloud-auth-plugin_ by following [this](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin).

-It set the kubeconfig to point in the right direction already.
-But if you need to do it again we can set the kubeconfig like this:
+It sets the kubeconfig to point in the right direction already.
+But if you need to do it again, we can set the kubeconfig like this:

 ```console
 $ gcloud container clusters get-credentials dwk-cluster --zone=europe-north1-b